GiovanniStephens/cardinality-constrained-optimisation/README.md

 I have been able to forecast variances using a GARCH model.
 The variances are, then, loaded into the variance-covariance matrix using Bollerslov's (1990) constant conditional correlation (CCC) model.
 This can be done by taking a historical (and static) correlation matrix and then transforming it to a covariance matrix and inserting the forecast variances into the matrix.

+One thing I have noticed is that the model produces some wild and interesting variance forecasts for some assets.
+I will be investigating why this happens.

 ## Forecasting covariances

 Bollerslov (1990) proposes a constant conditional correlation (CCC) model that forecasts the variances using a GARCH model and uses historical correlations to back out the variance-covariance matrix.
 For the optimisation, I use this method if I am using forecast variances.